-The second stage of the Stoneman Trail is known as the “Demut” passage, has a length of 35 km and passes under the summit of Mt. monte Demut (2,592 m a.s.l.).
-The Queen stage of the Stoneman Trail delights you with magnificent landscapes and has the highest amount of elevation gain to cover (almost 2,000 m).
-It begins in Sillian, leads past the Catena Carnica principale and arrives in Padola in the Veneto region
+The 35-km long second stage of the Stoneman Trail, known as the “Demut” passage, runs at the foot of the summit of Mt. monte Demut (2,592 m a.s.l.).
+The Queen stage of the Stoneman Trail delights you with magnificent landscapes and has the most elevation gain to cover (almost 2,000 m).
+It starts in Sillian, leads past the Catena Carnica principale and arrives in Padola in the Veneto region

 Image gallery: Stoneman Trail, 2nd stage: the “Demut”- passage